Chicago Tribune, January 26, 1919

 Furniture Is Fixed.

-Furniture is a houseboat can’t be moved at will, Mrs. Sonday points out.
+Furniture in a houseboat can’t be moved at will, Mrs. Sonday points out.
 A dresser and table must balance a heavy bed or the boat will list.
 Slanting floors, hazards in cake baking and frying, are useful in that one knows where to look for rolling objects that are dropped.
 The Sondays have no basement to flood when the river rises, but their stone steps wash away.
 The river is kept from freezing in winter by industrial chemicals poured into it.
 An oil heater warms the floating home.

 Married two years in October, the Sondays have many hobbies, including hunting, fishing, midget car racing, and their 10 month old son, Claude Jr. His mother asserts the blond, blue-eyed youngster is as safe in his playpen as in any apartment dwelling child.
 The water reflected sunlight charms the baby, and the boat’s motion rocks him to sleep.

-LEFT: Mrs. Claude Sonday cools Claude Jr., 10 months, with a shower in his nursery at the front of the Sondays’ houseboat overlooking Diversey st. bridge.
+- LEFT: Mrs. Claude Sonday cools Claude Jr., 10 months, with a shower in his nursery at the front of the Sondays’ houseboat overlooking Diversey st. bridge.
 The boat is a cradle for the child, his mother says, and the lapping of the water is a lullaby.

 MIDDLE: Claude Sonday, mechanic and racing car driver, spends an evening with his family in the living room of the houseboat in which he has installed electricity, an oil heater run on an automobile fuel pump, and a propelling motor.